VAuthenticator/vauthenticator/README.md

 The application is a Spring Cloud application build on the top of Spring Cloud Security in order to leverage the typical OAuth2 Authorization server.
 On the top of OAuth2 feature the VAuthenticator provide JWK endpoint for RSA key exchange with keystore storage on file system or AWS S3, token enhancement of OpenID Connect id_token for client application that has `openid` as scope and a well known OpenID Connect discovery endpoint.

+The Authentication server supports SSO via authorization_code, and global front channel logout.

-As Client Application Store Postgress Database is used while for token store, authorization code store, distributed session store and distributed cache Redis is the my choice.
+As Client Application Store Postgress Database is used while for authorization code store, distributed session store and distributed cache Redis is the my choice.

 At the moment the application try to leverage the configuration from a configuration server discovered by Netflix Eureka.